troy-west/apache-kafka-number-stations/README.md

 Why should you never return a static number (like 0L) from the extractor?
 Does it impact compaction, deletion, etc?

+## Filter Known Messages

+We provide a Translator class that can decode individual messages from German, English, and Morse Code into numeric.

+Use ```Java Translator.knows(Message message)``` to filter out unknown messages.

+In order to do this, we use the stream.filter(...)
+Kafka Streams functionality.

 ## Complete the Compute toplogy by fixing every test in ComputeTest

 Also remember to log/info each Scott Base message (there's no test for that)